 - As of now, Smart Shopping Campaigns are not supported by Google AdWords Editor.
 This is pretty annoying for account managers who work on large accounts.

 With Smart Shopping Campaigns your are losing manual control over your shopping campaigns, putting the Google AI on the driver's seat.
-Whether you can trust the Google automation or not is something you have to find out by yourself testing and reporting.
+Whether you can trust the Google automation or not is something you have to find out by yourself, through trial and error.

 Smart Shopping Campaigns: Best Practices